airyshkov/cop3530_hw1/README.md

 ~$ g++ insertionsort.cpp -o insort<br>
 ~$ ./insort<br>
 <br>
-For some unknown reason, we have to compile it using gcc for the class...why...don't understand.
+For some unknown reason, we have to compile it using gcc for the class...why...不知道.
 But here's how to do that anyway (using the aforementioned Linux server):<br>
 ~$ gcc -Wall -o insort insertionsort.cpp -lstdc++ <br>
 ~$ ./insort<br>